 Training to meet tomorrow’s needs

 At NUS Medicine, we train you to the highest clinical standards.
-Our experienced faculty comprises internationally respected clinicians and scientists, many of whom are themselves alumni.
-They apply their knowledge and expertise to a curriculum that is tuned to current advances in the field, and which is designed to prepare you to meet tomorrow’s medical challenges competently, compassionately, creatively and always in response to community needs.
+Our experienced faculty includes internationally respected clinicians and scientists, many of whom are themselves alumni.
+The undergraduate curriculum is tuned to current advances in the field, and designed to prepare you to meet tomorrow’s medical challenges competently, compassionately, creatively and in response to community needs.

 Vibrant student life and strong student support network